jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-08-html-has-come-a-long-way-since-1997.md

 There was no separation of content and presentation.
 Your HTML was your design, and your design was your HTML.
 Maintenance was a nightmare—changing the color scheme meant editing every single page manually.

+And yet, that constraint had a gift in it: it made the web feel *learnable*.
+It was just text, rendered into something real.

+That mindset is exactly why I later wrote [The First 5 Things to Teach a Computer](%7B%25%20post_url%202024-08-30-first-5-things-to-teach-computer%20%25%7D).
+Those five “first lessons” (communication, sequence, art, math, and play) were all in the room with me in 1997—HTML just gave them a new medium.

 ## The Evolution Begins: Separation of Concerns

 The late 1990s and early 2000s brought significant changes.
 CSS (Cascading Style Sheets) emerged as a way to separate content from presentation.
 Suddenly, you could change the entire look of a website by editing a single stylesheet.
 JavaScript became more sophisticated, enabling dynamic interactions without page refreshes.